SolarityVR/NFT-Manager/README.md

 # Solarity

  <h3> 1.Passport Mint</h3>
    A non transferable NFT with dynamic metadata to aggregate your web3 and web2 identities.
+It is:<br>
    - Mintable <br>
      Using Metaplex contract for nft mint.
    - Mutable<br>